Reliability-based Topology Optimization using Stochastic Gradients: Background

 The design parameters may also be bounded, i.e., $\thetaa_i\in\left[\ppm_{\mathrm{min},i}, \ppm_{\mathrm{max},i}\right]$ for $i=1,\dots,\np$.

-In general, the solutions of \eqref{eq:rdo_defn} and \eqref{eq:rbdo_defn} lead to different designs.
+In general, the solutions of the robust topology optimization and RBTO lead to different designs.
 Figure \ref{fig:rbdo_schem} shows a schematic of {RBTO} compared to the robust design approach.
 Here, the failure event is defined as the combination of two criteria $F=\{\xii:g(\thetaa;\xii)=\min(g_1(\thetaa;\xii),g_2(\thetaa;\xii))\leq0\}$.
-A robust design obtained by solving \eqref{eq:rdo_defn} may result in a topology that has a large probability of failure.
+A robust design may result in a topology that has a large probability of failure.
 On the other hand, a reliability-based design, which is obtained by using the failure event as a constraint may have a smaller probability of failure.